isomerpages/govtech-corp/_products-and-services/Collaborate With Us/Government Collaboration.md

 Environment (MSE) Innovation Award in 2020. - Learn more about this collaboration
 <a href="https://www.tech.gov.sg/media/technews/how-ai-and-a-camera-phone-help-keep-food-on-our-tables" class="waffle-rich-text-link" rel="noopener noreferrer nofollow" target="_blank"><u>here</u>
 </a>.</p>
+<h3>Product and User Testing </h3>
-<p><u>Product testing </u>- Include Tech Kaki Community image (showing product/user
+<p>&lt;Include Tech Kaki Community image (showing product/user testing in
+action)&gt;</p>
-testing in action) - Tap on our Tech Kaki Community (Link to Tech Kaki Community page) to conduct user testings for your products and gather valuable feedback. - Set up in 2016, this was a citizen community meant to ensure that government digital products and services actually meet the needs of citizens and businesses. - Leverage on our 7,000-strong community, ready to give you insight and inspire impactful improvements in your products and services.</p>
+<p>Tap on our <a href="/get-involved/join-our-communities/tech-kaki/" rel="noopener noreferrer nofollow" target="_blank">Tech Kaki Community</a> to
+conduct user testings for your products and gather valuable feedback.
+Set up in 2016, this was a citizen community meant to ensure that government digital products and services actually meet the needs of citizens and businesses.
+Leverage on 7,000-strong community, ready to give you insight and inspire impactful improvements in your products and services.</p>
-<h3><strong>Ready to collaborate?</strong></h3>
+<h3>Ready to collaborate?</h3>
 <p>Get in touch with us today to explore ways we can work together.
 Reach
 out to us directly via email at <a href="https://www.straitstimes.com/singapore/meet-spot-the-safe-distancing-robot-on-trial-in-bishan-amk-park" rel="noopener noreferrer nofollow" target="_blank">info@tech.gov.sg</a>.</p>
 <p></p>